ISISComputingGroup/ibex_developers_manual/genie_python-Troubleshooting.md

 import pip
 ```

-But this is not recommended for obvious reasons.
+But this is not recommmended for obvious reasons.